 The ‘Freight carbon review’ lays the groundwork upon which the government will build to determine how we will achieve further GHG emissions savings out to the 2030s and beyond.

-The Department for Transport commissioned independent research to inform the Freight carbon review, which will be published on the researchers’ websites soon.
+Department for Transport commissioned independent research to inform the Freight carbon review.
+This reserach is the:

 TRL’s Freight industry collaboration study considered the role of freight industry collaboration in reducing GHG emissions from the sector.